-In Germany, fig trees are mostly grown in pots or tubs.
-In milder climates they can be grown directly in the garden or on a wall as espalier fruit.
-They are beautiful as ornamental plants-- with their big leaves and their fruit-- as they can quickly cover large wall areas; but, after hard winters with frost damage, they will need a thorough cutting.
+Fig trees can be grown in pots or containers (in fact, in northern Europe and cooler regions, they almost always are).
+In milder climates they grow freely in the garden, but it is also possible to trellis them on a facade as espalier fruit.
+They are beautiful as ornamental plants ~ with their big leaves and mythic fruit ~ and can quickly cover large wall surfaces.
+After hard winters or frost damage, they will need a thorough pruning.

-Figs need well-drained, limey soil with no stagnant water.
-For good yields the location should be sunny and protected from wind.
-Figs can aso be grown in colder climates, but frost can destroy all the fruits easily.
+Figs need well-drained, limey soil, and well-draining water (no waterlogging!)
+For regular yields the location should be sunny and protected from wind.
+They flourish best in wine-producing regions.
+Figs can also thrive in areas peripheral to (that is, colder than) viticulture regions, but hard winters / severe frost can easily destroy all the fruit.
 Fig trees can be found in garden centres or ordered online.

-The growth habit of the kiwi espalier falls in the category of shaped/trained tree.
-Fig trees may grow up to 3 - 5 meters.
-Pollination is complicated; self-fertile varieties will take care of that problem.
-There will be one or two harvests a year, the main one being in July / August.
-Diseases and pests aren't a problem, but constant watering is a must --without water, the figs will fall off.
-Fertilising does more harm than good, especially right before harvest.
+The fig tree is treated as a shaped tree when trained against a facade.
+Fig trees grow to 3 - 5 meters.
+Flowering and pollination are complicated; self-fertile cultivars are therefore recommended.
+1 to 2 harvests per year, the main one in July / August.
+Diseases and pests aren't a problem, but water is essential -- without enough water, the figs will fall off.
+Fertilising does more harm than good, especially before harvesting.
 Pruning is done after the harvest; follow the instructions provided in specialized literature (readily available online).

-See the table at the bottom of the page for the wire rope trellises on which an espalier fig can thrive.
+See the table below for the wire rope trellises on which an espalier fig can thrive.
 Choose a medium, heavy, or even massive trellis.
-If the fig tree is kept small, an easy style trellis is enough.
-Fig trees may also simply be planted as small bushes in front of the house.
+If the fig tree is kept small, an easy guage trellis is sufficient.
+Fig trees can also simply be planted as small bushes in front of the house.

-Fig trees have an upright and bushy growth; it's difficult to train them into symmetrical shapes -- that's why they are grown in a free "fan shape" on an espalier.
-The are generally regarded as shaped trees when grown on an espalier... and the trellis should be chosen accordingly, with main axes every 25 - 40 cm.
-The meshes of the cable trellis should be rectangular rather than square; modifiy the shape of the trellis as needed.
+With their upright and bushy growth, it is rather difficult to train figs into symmetrical / geometric shapes; that's why they are grown in a free "fan shape" on an espalier.
+Regarded as a shaped tree when grown on an espalier, the trellis should be chosen accordingly, with main axes every 25 - 40 cm.
+The meshes of the cable trellis should be rectangular; in the case of cable systems designed to accommodate square mesh, modifiy the axes of the trellis as needed.